Giant atom with disorders: Effects from imperfect couplings: Decoherence-free interaction with disorder

-However, the disorders of coupling strengths and positions will violate the ideal DFI condition and result in the decay of giant atoms into the waveguide.
-We set the individual decay rate $\gamma_m= |G_m|^2\gamma_0$ and the propagating phase $\varphi_m=(1+L_m)\varphi_0$ at each coupling position, where $G_m$ and $L_m$ are Gaussian random numbers introduced in Sec.~\ref{sec-disorder}.
-To study the effects of disorders on the DFI, we summarize the real parts of all the eigenvalues obtaining the total decay rate \bea \kappa_{tot}\equiv - \sum_j \mathrm{Re}(\lambda_j). \eea In Fig.~\ref{fig-DFI-2}(b), we average the extracted total decay rate $\overline{\kappa_{tot}}$ over sufficient number of disorder configurations and plot it as functions of the standard deviations of the coupling-strength disorder deviation $\sigma_{g}$ and the coupling-position disorder deviation $\sigma_{x}$.
-We find that DFI is indeed suppressed by both the two disorders.
+In Fig.~\ref{fig-DFI-2}(b), we average the extracted total decay rate $\overline{\kappa_{tot}}$ over sufficient number of disorder configurations and plot it as functions of the standard deviations of the coupling-strength disorder deviation $\sigma_{g}$ and the coupling-position disorder deviation $\sigma_{x}$.
+We find that DFI is indeed suppressed by both disorders.
 The averaged total decay rate increases monotonically as both disorder increase.
 To further investigate the effects of each disorder on the DFI, we plot the averaged total decay rate $\overline{\kappa_{tot}}$ as a function of one type of disorder standard deviation while keeping the other disorder standard deviation zero in Fig.~\ref{fig-DFI-2} (c) and (d).
 In the insert, we plot the logarithm of averaged total decay rate $\ln{\overline{\kappa_{tot}}}$ as a function of the logarithm of the disorder standard deviation $\ln\sigma_{x}$ or $\ln\sigma_{g}$ to reveal the scaling relationship between the averaged total decay rate and the disorders.
 We find the averaged total decay rate follows a polynomial behavior as a function of disorder, i.e., $\overline{\kappa_{tot}}\propto \sigma^\alpha_{x(g)}$ with the exponent $\alpha\approx 2$ extracted from the numerical fitting.
-In conclusion, the coupling position and strength disorders basically have similar suppression effects on the DFI in the Markvian regime for giant atoms.
+In conclusion, the coupling position and strength disorders basically have similar suppression effects on the DFI in the Markovian regime for giant atoms.